Documentation

 d[Decimal(0)] = None

-The key type of the sorted dictionary d, or None if no key-value pairs have been inserted in it.
+The key type of the sorted dictionary, or None if no key-value pairs have been inserted yet.

 d = SortedDict()